GSA/ficam-playbooks/_playbooks/playbook-pam.md

 [![Consider both person and non-person access to protected resources]({{site.baseurl}}/assets/playbooks/pam-iceberg.png)]({{site.baseurl}}/assets/playbooks/pam-iceberg.png){:target="_blank"}{:rel="noopener noreferrer"}

-In addition to setting minimum program objectives, an agency should evaluate the risks to its resources by conducting a [Digital Identity Risk Assessment (DIRA)](https://playbooks.idmanagement.gov/docs/playbook-dira.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
+In addition to setting minimum program objectives, an agency should evaluate the risks to its resources by conducting a [Digital Identity Risk Assessment (DIRA)](../../docs/playbook-dira.pdf){:target="_blank"}.
 The DIRA process identifies the risk of user transactions and identifies a minimum identity assurance, authenticator assurance, and federation assurance level outlined in [NIST Special Publication 800-63-3](https://pages.nist.gov/800-63-3/sp800-63-3.html){:target="_blank"}{:rel="noopener noreferrer"}.
-An example of a [Privileged Account DIRA is located in Appendix C](appendix-c-privileged-account-dira).

 ### Zero Trust Alignment
 NIST Special Publication 800-207 outlines a Zero Trust Architecture that move defenses from static, network-based perimeters to focus on users, assets, and resources.
 It shifts the operating model toward using telemetry to determine trust rather than location (e.g. if a user is on an agency netowrk and on a government furnished device, they are trusted).
 WIthin the context of this playbook, step 4 provides recommendations on how to align privileged program technical measures with a zero trust architecture from five elements.